madhaviruwandika/battery-register/battery-registry-service/README.md

   ``./gradlew bootrun``
 - Access the Swagger UI by ``http://localhost:8080/swagger-ui/index.html#``

+# Local environment setup [Docker]

+- Navigate to the folder `battery-registry-service` if you are in the project folder
+- Run following command to build and start the application

+  ``docker build --tag=battery-registry-service:latest .``

+  ``docker run -p8080:8080 battery-registry-service:latest``
+- Access the Swagger UI by ``http://localhost:8080/swagger-ui/index.html#``

 # API Documentation
 - Swagger 3 is integrated for API documentation
 - URL : http://localhost:8080/swagger-ui/index.html